kavehmz/jobber/README.md

 # Background

-- Past: Dealing with rigid bare-matal servers. minimum granuality : -
+- Past: Dealing with rigid bare-matal servers. minimum granularity : -
 - Recently - Setting up an auto-scaling environment, using Kubernetes or other tools.
-Scaling up and down based on incoming requersts. minimum granuality : one VM
+Scaling up and down based on incoming requersts. minimum granularity : one VM
-- Today - Using Lambda or Google functions we can scale up to 10,000 cpu in few seconds and then scale down to nothing. minimum granuality: one core, 128MB ram
+- Today - Using Lambda or Google functions we can scale up to 10,000 cpu in few seconds and then scale down to nothing. minimum granularity: one core, 128MB ram

 For both AWS Lambda and Google cloud functions there are two catches.
-They have __high startup time__, near 10ms, and they have __mininum 100ms__ time granuality.
+They have __high startup time__, near 10ms, and they have __mininum 100ms__ time granularity.

 It means if I want to serve my http requests that take 12ms, first I will face near 10ms __delay__ just to start the function, then both platforms will charge me for 100ms of time, even though I just needed 12ms.
 This makes Cloud function not suitable for